liviux/k8s-cluster-oci-rpi4/README.md

 K3s can work in multiple ways ([here](https://docs.k3s.io/architecture)), but for our tutorial we picked _High Availability with Embedded DB_ architecture.
 This one runs etcd instead of the default sqlite3 and so it's important to have an odd number of server nodes (from official documentation: "_An etcd cluster needs a majority of nodes, a quorum, to agree on updates to the cluster state.
 For a cluster with n members, quorum is (n/2)+1._").
 Initially this cluster was planned with 3 server nodes, 2 from OCI and 1 from RPi4.
 But after reading issues [1](https://github.com/k3s-io/k3s/issues/2850) and [2](https://github.com/k3s-io/k3s/issues/6297) on Github, there are problems with etcd being on server nodes on different networks.
 So this cluster will have **1 server node** (this is how k3s names their master nodes): from OCI and **7 agent nodes** (this is how k3s names their worker nodes): 3 from OCI and 4 from RPi4.
 First we need to free some ports, so the OCI cluster can communicate with the RPi cluster.
 Go to _VCN > Security List_.
 You need to click on _Add Ingress Rule_.
 While I could only open the needed ports for k3s networking (listed [here](https://docs.k3s.io/installation/requirements#networking)), I decided to open all OCI ports toward my public IP only, as there is no risk involved here.
 So in _IP Protocol_ select _All Protocols_.
-Now you can test if everything if it worked by ssh to any RPi4 and try to ping any OCI machine or ssh to it or try another port. (this port opening part is now optional, after adding the next step).
+Now you can test if everything is working by ssh to any RPi4 and try to ping any OCI machine or ssh to it or try another port. (this port opening part is now optional, after adding the next step).

 ## Netmaker